Human Services Technology

 GTCC offers many of the general education courses during the summer that you need to complete the Associate of Applied Science (AAS) degree.
 GTCC only offers Substance Abuse (SAB) and Human Services (HSE) courses during fall and spring semesters.

 GTCC offers many of the general education classes that you need to meet the requirements of the AAS degree at a variety of campus locations.
-Only the High Point Campus, however, offers all SAB and HSE courses.
+Only the High Point Campus offers all SAB and HSE courses.

-No, however, the program does offer a high quality, cost effective, and efficient path towards certification/licensure.
+No, but the program does offer a high-quality, cost-effective, and efficient path toward certification/licensure.

 No degree can guarantee employment, but education and cooperative workplace experience in substance abuse treatment will increase the likelihood that you will be able to find a job in the field.